guillp/jwskate/docs/usage.md

 `jwskate` can generate private keys from any of it supported key types.
 To generate a key, use `Jwk.generate()`.
 It just needs some hints to know what kind of key to generate, either an identifier for the algorithm that will be used with that key (`alg`), or a key type (`kty`).
-An `alg` is preferred, since it gives more hints, like the Elliptic Curve to use, or the key size to generate.
+An `alg` is preferred, since it gives more hints to generate a key that is suitable for its purpose.
+Those hints include the Elliptic Curve to use, or the key size to generate.
 The specified `alg` will be part of the generated key, and will avoid having to specify the alg for every cryptographic operation you will perform with that key.

 ```python